cerbero90/Date/README.md

 $array = Date::format(array('Nov-12-10', new DateTime('2014-04-01')), 'd/m/y');
 ```
 ### Calculate the timestamp of one or more dates
 Both strings, array and DateTime objects are allowed as parameter.
-You can also pass unlimited arguments.

 It returns one or many integer timestamps depending on the number of given parameters.